Electrical and Electronic Engineering

 Demand is growing for skilled graduates to work in industries such as consumer electronics, alternative energy and transport, medical engineering and communications.

-The skills we teach are in demand from a variety of industries, such as power, transport, medicine, consumer electronics, computing, artificial intelligence, cryptography, digital media, financial services, communications, and automotive, aerospace and low-carbon technologies.
+The skills we teach are in demand from a variety of industries, such as power, transport, medicine, consumer electronics, computing, artificial intelligence, cryptography, digital media, financial services, communications, automotive, aerospace and low-carbon technologies.

 Given the highly transferable skill set gained during study, our graduates also pursue careers outside of engineering in fields such as finance and digital media.
 Recent examples of graduate employers include Jaguar Land Rover, Siemens, Hewlett-Packard, Intel, BBC, Dyson and EDF Energy.